epistemik-co/staple-api/docs/README.md

 ## Introduction

 **Staple API** is a lightweight GraphQL-based API enabling easy management of **knowledge graphs**, virtualized as linked data and structured by an RDF ontology.
 The two driving principles behind the design of the API are:
-1. The core GraphQL service with its schema and resolvers is **induced fully automatically from a simple RDF ontology** and is coupled with a selected backend (currently only MongoDB or an in-memory graph databse).
-This makes configuring and starting the API possible in mere minutes.
+1. the GraphQL service, with its schema and resolvers, is **generated fully automatically from a simple RDF ontology** and is coupled with selected back-ends.
+This makes starting the API possible in mere minutes.
-2. All CRUD operations are done entirely via **the standard GraphQL interface and based exlusively on JSON** objects.
+2. all CRUD operations are done via **GraphQL interface and based exlusively on JSON** objects.
 This makes data management simple and intuitive for majority of developers.
-The semantic knowledge graph is an abstraction of the data and is virtulized as linked data via the optional JSON-LD JSON-to-graph mapping mechanism.
+The knowledge graph abstraction (as linked data) is available via an **optional** JSON-LD "JSON-to-graph" mapping mechanism.

 <br>